 - Address: 28-1 Kumagimachi, Chichibu, Saitama 368-0032, Japan

 Kawagoe is known as ‘Little Edo’.
 Kawagoe is a picturesque town with a lot of historical buildings, including shrines, restaurants, as well as souvenir shops.
 It is a classic example of traditional Japanese architecture with buildings that are absolutely photogenic.

 The alleyways are mesmerizingly beautiful; you cannot help but notice the magnificence of these alleys with artisan stores selling sweets like Japanese sweet potato, a specialty of Kawagoe.

 It is a place where you can walk for hours and still want to explore more.
 Visiting this enchanting town is one of the best things to do in Kawagoe.

 Saitama is famous for its Sake, with about 35 breweries located throughout the prefecture, it provides you with every opportunity to get acquainted with the local favorite.
 There is no better way to spend a holiday in Saitama than by being happily drunk on Sake.

 You can take a Sake tour in any one of the local breweries and see how this Japanese favorite comes to being.

-A tour to the local breweries tell you the whole process and allows you to watch the process firsthand.
+A tour of the local breweries tells you the whole process and allows you to watch the process firsthand.
 And when that’s done, enjoy a freshly fermented batch of Sake!